 Who is eligible to apply to DEVELOP?

-Individuals interested in pursuing experience in the Earth sciences and remote sensing, including currently enrolled students, recent graduates with a college degree, transitioning career professionals, and transitioning veterans of U.S. Armed Forces.
-Currently enrolled students are eligible during as long as they are enrolled, while anyone not enrolled is eligible to apply to up to four terms (does not have to be back to back).
+Individuals interested in pursuing experience in the Earth sciences and remote sensing, including currently enrolled students, recent graduates with a college degree, transitioning career professionals, and transitioning veterans of US Armed Forces.

 General Requirements